10 Fun summer school activities students will enjoy

 Flocabulary’s 1,300+ standards-aligned, video-based lessons with activities support vocabulary acquisition and comprehension skills across K-12 subjects.
 These high-quality videos captivate students and create an impactful and memorable learning experience by harnessing the power of hip-hop music, visual art, storytelling, humor, drama, and poetry.

 Flocab was built on one of the most influential music genres in the world, hip-hop.
 Rapping, a core element of hip-hop, is built on the creative use of language and draws attention to the written and spoken word.
-In addition to the videos, our lesson activities are uniquely engaging, placing students in the role of creator while building comprehension and key vocabulary.
+In addition to the videos, our lesson activities are uniquely engaging, placing students in the role of the creator while building comprehension and key vocabulary.

 1. Create your own Week in Rap